debianghost/debianghost/README.md

 ## Sobre mim

 - 🤔 I'm learning about networks and programming
-- 🎓 I study computer networks at university
+- 🎓 I study computer networks at my university and i'm improving my cybersecurity and studying python

 ## 🖥️ Learning